Boxwood (Buxus Sempervirens)

 The clinical symptoms of boxwood poisoning typically develop within 30 minutes to a few hours after ingestion and can vary in severity depending on the amount ingested and the individual sensitivity of the animal.
 The course of poisoning can be divided into different stages:

-In the early stage, gastrointestinal symptoms such as hypersalivation (increased salivation), anorexia (refusal to eat), vomiting, and diarrhea, often with blood admixtures, dominate.
+In the early stage, gastrointestinal symptoms such as hypersalivation (increased salivation), anorexia (Refusal to eat), Vomiting, and Diarrhea, often with blood admixture, dominate.
 These symptoms arise from the direct irritating effect of the alkaloids on the mucous membranes of the digestive tract.

 As poisoning progresses, neurological symptoms come to the fore.
-These initially include hyperexcitability, restlessness, and tremors, followed by coordination disorders (ataxia), balance disorders, and muscle twitching.
-In severe cases, tonic-clonic seizures may occur.
+These initially include Over-excitability, Restlessness, and tremors, followed by Coordination disorders (ataxia), Balance disorders, and Muscle twitching.
+In severe cases, tonic-clonic Convulsions may occur.

-In the further course, cardiovascular symptoms such as tachycardia (increased heart rate), followed by bradycardia (slowed heart rate) and hypotension (drop in blood pressure) may occur.
+Further along, cardiovascular symptoms such as Tachycardia (increased heart rate), followed by Bradycardia (slowed heart rate) and hypotension (drop in blood pressure) may occur.
 These symptoms result from the effect of the alkaloids on the cardiovascular system.

-In the final stage of severe poisoning, increasing lethargy, clouding of consciousness up to coma, and respiratory paralysis develop, which can lead to death if left untreated.
+In the final stage of severe poisoning, increasing lethargy, clouding of consciousness leading to coma, and Respiratory paralysis develop, which can lead to Death if left untreated.

-It is noteworthy that the symptoms can differ slightly between cats and dogs.
-Cats often show more pronounced neurological symptoms, while in dogs, gastrointestinal complaints may dominate.
+It is noteworthy that the symptomatology may differ slightly between cats and dogs.
+Cats often show more pronounced neurological symptoms, while gastrointestinal complaints may dominate in dogs.

 Diagnosis

-The diagnosis of boxwood poisoning is challenging and is based on a combination of anamnesis, clinical examination, and supportive laboratory tests.
+The diagnosis of boxwood poisoning is challenging and is based on a combination of medical history, clinical examination, and supportive laboratory tests.
 The diagnostic process involves several steps:

-First, a thorough anamnesis is crucial.
+First, a thorough medical history is crucial.
 This should specifically inquire about possible access to boxwood plants, observed eating behavior, and the temporal course of symptoms.
-Identification of the plant is important – ideally, the pet owner brings plant parts or takes photos of the presumably ingested plant.
+Identifying the plant is important – ideally, the pet owner brings plant parts or takes photos of the presumed ingested plant.

 During the clinical examination, the typical symptoms of boxwood poisoning are recorded.
-Special attention is paid to the neurological status, vital parameters, and hydration status of the animal.
-Examination of the oral cavity can provide clues to recently ingested plant parts.
+Particular attention is paid to the neurological status, vital parameters, and the animal’s hydration status.
+Examination of the oral cavity can provide clues about recently ingested plant parts.

-Laboratory diagnostic tests include a blood count, clinical-chemical parameters, and a urine test.
-Typical changes in boxwood poisoning can be elevated liver enzymes, electrolyte shifts, and metabolic acidosis.
-In severe cases, signs of kidney insufficiency may occur.
+Laboratory diagnostic tests include a complete blood count, clinical-chemical parameters, and a urinalysis.
+Typical changes in boxwood poisoning can include elevated liver enzymes, electrolyte shifts, and metabolic acidosis.
+In severe cases, signs of renal insufficiency may occur.

 Direct detection of boxwood alkaloids in blood or stomach contents is usually not available in routine diagnostics.
-In specialized toxicological laboratories, an analysis using gas chromatography-mass spectrometry can be performed, but this is rarely necessary in practice.
+In specialized toxicological laboratories, analysis by gas chromatography-mass spectrometry can be performed, but this is rarely necessary in practice.

-Differential diagnoses must exclude other poisonings (e.g., by yew, rhododendron, oleander), neurological diseases, and metabolic disorders.
-Differentiation is based on the anamnesis, clinical picture, and laboratory values.
+Differential diagnoses must exclude other intoxications (e.g., by yew, rhododendron, oleander), neurological diseases, and metabolic disorders.
+Differentiation is made based on the medical history, clinical picture, and laboratory values.

 Therapeutic principles